Section VII: Procedures When Sexual Harassment Under Title IX Is Alleged

 B. Response to Sexual Harassment.

 An institution with actual knowledge of sexual harassment in an education program or activity of the institution, as all defined in Section VII(A), against a person in the United States must respond promptly in a manner that is not deliberately indifferent.
-An institution is “deliberately indifferent” only if its response to sexual harassment is clearly unreasonable in light of the known circumstances.
+An institution is “deliberately indifferent” only if its response to sexual harassment is clearly unreasonable considering the known circumstances.

 An institution’s response must treat complainants and respondents equitably by offering supportive measures as defined in Section VII(A)(6) to a complainant, and by following a complaint process that complies with Section VII(E) before the imposition of any disciplinary sanctions or other actions that are not supportive measures as defined in Section VII(A)(6) against a respondent.